 Japanese for Busy People - Kana Version (Kodansha International), Lessons 8, 9, 11 and 14.

 Please try: Grant and Cutler at Foyles-www.foyles.co.uk/languages (020 7440 3248).

 When I've finished, what course can I do next?

-Japanese 2 lower module 1 in September.
+Japanese 2 lower: module 1.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.